varunnair735/DESIGNING-SYNTHETIC-OVERHEAD-IMAGERY-TO-MATCH-A-TARGET-GEOGRAPHIC-REGION/README.md

 # README for Synthetic City Generation and Labelling

 The synthetic data used to improve object detection in satellite imagery was generated in a software called CityEngine.
+This document walks through our process for designing synthetic data to match specific domains.
+Below are examples of image tiles and their corresponding labels used in training.

 <img src="./readmeFigures/Vienna_detection.png" alt="Vienna detection"
 	title="Vienna detection" width="500"  />
 <img src="./readmeFigures/Austin_detection.png" alt="Austin detection"
 	title="Austin detection" width="500"  />

-Below are some prediction masks with misidentified regions highlighted.
+Below are prediction mask comparisons for before/after augmentation with the synthetic data.
+Black and white regions are true positives and true negatives respectively.
+Blue and red regions are false positives and false negatives respectively.

 <img src="./readmeFigures/Prediction Map.jpeg" alt="Austin detection"
 	title="Austin detection" width="500"  />

 The overarching design and creation of the synthetic data took place in distinct stages that have different levels of human oversight and interaction.
 After the whole process, one should have a set of synthetic training images with labels for a particular ''target'' city.
 We created these changes incrementally.

-These include four distinct changes made to a generic random synthetic city designed to approximate the ''target'' city more closely in one specific regard.
+These include four individual changes made to a generic random synthetic city designed to approximate the ''target'' city more closely in one specific regard.
 These four changes are then all combined into a fifth version of the synthetic city.
 These changes are in the following categories:

-- Distribution of building shape
+- Distribution of building shape and frequency
 - Specificity of textures
 - Lighting variation
 - Road network generation
 - Total changes

-Below the specific files used to create each dataset are listed by filetype.
+Below the specific files used to create each dataset are listed by specific change.

-Austin
+## Austin

 ### Distribution of Building Shape